 Make it instant!

-To make this recipe as an instant backpacking meal, use one pack of ramen noodles.
-Add the noodles and any desired dry spices, freeze-dried veggies, and nuts or sunflower seeds to your freezer zip-top bag.
+In a freezer zip-top bag, place one pack of ramen noodles, any desired dry spices, freeze-dried veggies, and nuts or sunflower seeds.
 Then, add two packets of soy sauce and one single-serve packet of peanut butter (unopened!) to the bag as well.
 To serve, remove the packets of soy sauce and peanut butter, and add just enough boiled water to cook the noodles and rehydrate the veggies.
 When noodles and veggies are soft, add 1 1/2 to 2 packets of soy sauce and your packet of peanut butter and stir to combine.
 You can experiment with the sauce to get it just to your liking.